How to Restrict Content in WordPress to Specific Users

 [/pp-non-logged-users]

-Method 3: How To Restrict Your Entire Website To Create a Membership Site
+Method 3: Restricting Your Entire WordPress Website To Create a Membership Site

-If you are creating a membership website, you might want to restrict access to all the pages of your website.
-This way, there’s no way any important members-only page ever gets leaked out.
+If you are creating a membership website, you might want to restrict access to all its pages.
+This way, any important members-only page will never be leaked.

 And don’t worry; ProfilePress allows you to exclude individual pages.
 So you can easily exclude any pages you want to make public from the settings.

-To restrict all your content, navigate to the ProfilePress settings page and select the Access tab:
+To restrict all your content in WordPress, navigate to the ProfilePress settings page and select the Access tab:

 By default, your website’s content is visible to everyone.
 The only content that is restricted is content you’ve added Content Protection rules for (see Method 1).